 Dental Extraction Aftercare

-There are two primary aspects of aftercare that are important: Pain management and clotting
+There are two primary aspects of tooth extraction aftercare that are important: Pain management and clotting.

 Pain can be managed by taking your prescribed medication as directed.
 Do not wait to see if the pain you experience calls for remedy.
 Take your prescription so you can avoid the process of having to regain comfort after it has been disturbed.
 If you experience swelling, apply a cold pack to the cheek for a few minutes at a time.